 Perhaps the Lord Jesus always could see Himself sitting at the right hand of God.
 Paul told us to direct our attention to the heavens where Christ sits at the right hand of God.

 Elijah and Elisha appeared to have the ability to recognize their position before God.

 And Elijah said, As the Lord of hosts liveth, before whom I stand, I will surely shew myself unto him to day.
 (I Kings 18:15—KJV)

 And Elisha said, As the Lord of hosts liveth, before whom I stand, surely, were it not that I regard the presence of Jehoshaphat the king of Judah, I would not look toward thee, nor see thee.
 (II Kings 3:14—KJV)

-I believe if we would every once in a while picture ourselves in Heaven at the right hand of God it would help us in our Christian discipleship.
-Sometime the burden is heavy, and yet we have to keep on moving forward, one foot in front of the other.
+I believe if we would every once in a while picture ourselves in Heaven at the right hand of God, it would help us in our Christian discipleship.
+Sometimes the burden is heavy, and yet we must keep on moving forward, one foot in front of the other.
 It helps to know there is a destination and we indeed shall arrive there some day.

 I have revealed you to those whom you gave me out of the world.
 They were yours; you gave them to me and they have obeyed your word.
 (John 17:6)